UPDATE: GOP ag secretary race headed for convention

-DES MOINES — Republican Mike Naig received the most votes, but they were not enough to win Tuesday's primary election.
+DES MOINES — Republican Mike Naig received the most votes, but not enough to win Tuesday's primary election.

 Naig, the current state ag secretary, did not secure the required 35 percent of the vote to earn his party’s nomination, according to the unofficial results.
 He received 34.7 percent of the vote, beating out state senator Dan Zumbach, who finished with 21.4 percent.